What is the London Writers Society (LWS)? And what does the LWS offer Canadian authors?

 Introducing the London Writers Society – Conclusion

 There you go!
 Everything you wanted to know about the London Writers Society and what it offers its members.
-If you’re a Canadian author that lives in London, Ontario, then joining the London Writers Society will help you to not only build connections with other authors but also learn valuable insight into the publishing industry.
+If you’re a Canadian author who lives in London, Ontario, then joining the London Writers Society will help you not only build connections with other authors but also learn valuable insight into the publishing industry.

 Indie Publishing Group is not affiliated with the London Writers Society, and this post is intended for entertainment and informational purposes only.
-Please verify all information with the organizers before purchasing your membership, and contact organizers with any questions.
+Please verify all information with the organizers before purchasing your membership, and contact the organizers with any questions.

 It’s always a great idea to connect with local authors in your area.
 Not only is it nice to able to get feedback from experienced authors and writers, but you can also share your knowledge with others that are just getting started in the self-publishing world.